yandex-load/yandex-tank-api/README.md

-yandex-tank-api
+Yandex.Tank API
 ===============

-Yandex.Tank API is an HTTP server that provides a REST-like API to control Yandex.Tank execution from a remote host.
+This is a HTTP server that allows client to control Yandex.Tank execution.
 Its main purpose is synchronization of Yandex.Tank test stages on multiple load generators.

 Yandex.Tank basics